d-plaindoux/suitcase/README.md

 Matching complex Objects
 ------------------------

-The pattern is system is open and accept ad-hoc cases.
-For instance for the `List` two patterns `Nil` and `Cons` are proposed.
+The pattern system is open and accept ad-hoc cases.
+For instance for the `List` two patterns has been proposed:
+* `Nil` for empty list and
+* `Cons` for the other (contains one element or more).

-Then a simple function able to check when a list is empty can be proposed as follow:
+Then a simple function able to check when a list is empty can be proposed.

 <pre>
   final Match&lt;List, Boolean> isEmpty = Match.&lt;List, Boolean>match().